vietphan1995/some-one-like-you/README.md

 ![image.png](image.png)

-Some One Like You reduces 100% copy problem for distribute view, make money purpose, duplicate content, edit content.
+Some One Like You reduces 100% content copycat problem for distribute view, make money purpose, duplicate content, edit content.
 In long term it’s copyright laws/rules can be built itself by region culture also the world, by reporter in human or artificial intelligence assistance.

 ![image.png](image%201.png)